mudhgil/school_app/README.md

 ## Description

-This web app is developed for education board management which helps the administration to manage schools, teachers and students under their education board.
+This web application is meticulously designed for efficient education board management.
+It empowers administrators to seamlessly oversee schools, teachers, and students affiliated with their education board, streamlining operations and enhancing educational excellence.

 ## Installation